apotofkoolaid/CatalystMod/README.md

-# CatalystMod
+# Catalyst Mod
-A content addon for the Calamity Mod.
+A content addon mod for the Terraria Calamity Mod.

+Currently under development.